-OpenX claims a successful alpha run with 2.5x in CMP and 30 percent increase in Completion rates.
-This is the first ever non-gaming Opt-In video exchange.
+OpenX claims a successful alpha run with 2.5x in CMP and a 30 percent increase in Completion rates.
+This is the first-ever non-gaming Opt-In video exchange.
 So, advertisers who’ve invested in Pre-roll skippable videos are expected to buy from this exchange proactively than others.

 Here’s how it starts:

 “When you use our services, you’re trusting us with your information.
 We understand that this is a big responsibility and we work hard to protect your information and put you in control.”